Joel Embiid hits last second game-winning three in OT to give Philadelphia 76ers series lead over Toronto Raptors - KTVZ

 The MVP candidate received an inbound pass from Danny Green before hitting a tough turnaround triple over Fred VanVleet to stun the crowd inside the Scotiabank Arena into silence.

-In his post-match press conference, Embiid called it “the best” shot of his career.
+In a post-match interview with NBA TV, Embiid called it “the best” shot of his career.

 It’s the 144th time that a team has taken a 3-0 lead in the playoffs, a best-of-seven series, and no team in playoff history has ever come back from that deficit.